CompCogNeuro/book/book/acknowledgments.md

 ## About the Authors

-Randall C. O'Reilly is Professor of Psychology and Computer Science, at the Center for Neuroscience at the University of California Davis.  https://ccnlab.org/people/oreilly
+Randall C. O'Reilly is a Director of Science at Obelisk Lab in the Astera Institute, and Adjunct Professor of Psychology and Computer Science at the Center for Neuroscience at the University of California, Davis.  https://ccnlab.org/people/oreilly

-Yuko Munakata is Professor of Psychology at the University of California Davis.
+Yuko Munakata is Professor of Psychology at the Center for Mind and Brain at the University of California, Davis. https://psychology.ucdavis.edu/people/yuko-munakata

 Michael J. Frank is Professor at Brown University.